 NHTSA Releases Toolkit to Help 9-1-1 and EMS Agencies

 On June 7, 2019, the National Highway Transit Safety Administration (NHTSA) announced its release of a toolkit designed to help 9-1-1 and EMS agencies contribute towards improving the survival rate of out-of-hospital cardiac events.
+This toolkit will compliment CPR training with 9-1-1 centers who have adopted BLS (Basic Life Support) protocols in responding to 9-1-1 calls.

 The CPR LifeLinks initiative was an undertaking by the NHTSA Office of EMA and the National 911 Program along with approximately 20 public safety leader volunteers.
 The objectives of the initiative were: